 What’s not good about the Revlon Hair Dryer Brush?

 The 1100-watt power packs a punch but with that comes a fair bit of noise, so if you’re used to the whisper of the Dyson Supersonic hair dryer, this could be jarring.
+Speaking of the D-word, this is often billed as one of the best Dyson Airwrap dupes, but while it does a nice job replicating the round brush attachment it won't replace any of the other styling options offered by the Airwrap.
 There are just two heat settings and a cool shot, which doesn’t allow for much control over the temperature and airflow compared with other modern dryers.
 The high setting could feel a little harsh for some when close to the scalp.
 As with all hair tools, the concentrated heat could cause damage over time, so good heat protection for hair is a must.

 The settings themselves are operated using a twisty ring around the base of the dryer, which means it cannot be done one-handed.
 A traditional button that you operate with your thumb would have been easier to switch from hot to low to cool shot.
 The Revlon hair dryer brush does say it can be used to dry damp hair but as we know, wet hair is more prone to breakage and damage.
 For a really smooth finish, we found the brush worked better after leaving the hair until it was about 80% dry before taking this tool to it.

 Whether our Revlon hair dryer brush review will convince you this device is worth snapping up probably comes down to your styling habits.
 As someone with naturally wavy, frizz-prone hair, I’m not sure I would be able to give up my ghd Platinum+ Hair Straighteners and rely solely on this.
 My hair needed an extra pass through with some grade-A 185-degree heat to achieve the kind of liquid swish I look for from a blow-dry.